International Champagne Horse Registry

 Shine is not taken into account, because many non-champagne horses' coats are extremely shiny or iridescent, and many champagne horses' coats do not show any unusual shine.

-Left: gold champagne, the result of the gene acting on a red (chestnut) base.
+Left, top: gold champagne, the result of the gene acting on a red (chestnut) base.

 Upper right: Lewisfield Sun God, a very shiny chestnut Arabian.

-Center right: a very light-colored, shiny palomino.
+Center right: a very light-colored, shiny palomino (click to see the shine).

-Lower right: a very shiny dark cremello.
+Lower right: a very shiny dark cremello (click to see the shine).

 Bright Chestnut